Master’s Programme in Mechanical Engineering – Structural Mechanics

 The programme prepares for work with to advanced product development or to conduct research in mechanical engineering.
 On completion of the programme, you should master a coordinated method of working with analysis from several parallel subprocesses to support decisions in the product development process.

 A diversity of tasks – a diverse competence

-You work with a multitude of tasks – virtual and physical modelling, simulation, experimental investigation and optimization.
-You acquire a solid basis for working with performance prediction and ensuring that new products achieve their intended function, using your specialized knowledge in mathematics, numerical calculation methods, measurement technology, analysis of vibrations, acoustics and fracture mechanics.
+You work with a multitude of tasks – virtual and physical modelling, simulation, experimental investigation and optimisation.
+You acquire a solid basis for working with performance prediction and ensuring that new products achieve their intended function, using your specialised knowledge in mathematics, numerical calculation methods, measurement technology, analysis of vibrations, acoustics and fracture mechanics.

 The programme consists of 120 credits and leads to a two-year Master’s degree.

 The tuition fee is SEK 60 000 per semester, one semester corresponds to 30 ECTS credits.
 EU/EEA citizens are not required to pay fees.

 Sound and Vibration Analysis 7.5 hp

 Experimental and numerical modal analysis 7.5 hp

 Research Methodology with emphasis on Engineering Science 7.5 hp